 To become an RPN in Ontario, one must complete a two-year practical nursing diploma program at an accredited college.
 Nursing curricula typically include anatomy and physiology, pharmacology, client communication, and healthcare ethics.

-In addition to the diploma, you must also take the RExPN exam.
+In addition to the diploma, you must also take the RExPN exam, where following a structured RExPN exam guide improves your preparation strategy.
 Nursing programs in Canada are known for the quality and quantity of their clinical placements, which prepare students to practice nursing in real Canadian healthcare settings.

 Essential abilities for RPNs as we step into 2026